 Observatory floors: 91st – 93rd

-The newest of the observation decks in NYC, Summit One Vanderbilt, opened its doors to the public in late 2021.
-Since then, it’s held its own among the more established observation decks in New York and stands out from the pack in more ways than one.
+The newest observation deck in NYC, Summit One Vanderbilt opened its doors to the public in late 2021.

-Topping out at 1,401 feet, One Vanderbilt (the home of Summit One Vanderbilt) is the fourth tallest building in New York City.
-Nearly every surface is covered in glass or mirrors, and its become a viral sensation on TikTok and one of the most Instagrammable places in NYC.
+Topping out at 1,401 feet, One Vanderbilt is the fourth tallest building in New York City.
+Nearly every surface is covered in glass or mirrors, becoming a viral sensation overnight.

-Plus, Summit One Vanderbilt hosts events year-round.
-They often have chrome-colored balloons on random days, host a 4th of July party with views of the fireworks, light the observation deck green for St. Patrick’s Day, and have a romance package on Valentine’s Day.
+Better still, Summit One Vanderbilt hosts events year-round, like an epic 4th of July party with views of the fireworks.
+There’s also a romance package exclusive for Valentine’s Day.

-Word to the wise: Summit One Vanderbilt doesn’t allow heels, work boots, or any other type of shoe that can damage their floors.
+Word to the wise: Summit One Vanderbilt doesn’t allow heels, work boots, or any shoes that can damage the floors.
 They have a strict rule of not allowing you to set items on the floor, so don’t bring a big jacket or purse thinking you can set it down for a quick photo.

 Fun Facts About Summit One Vanderbilt:

-- Summit One Vanderbilt’s Ascent elevator is the world’s highest rack-and-pinion elevator system, taking you 120 feet above the main observation deck for even more breathtaking views.
+- Summit One Vanderbilt’s Ascent elevator is the world’s highest rack-and-pinion elevator system, taking you 120 feet above the main observation deck for a higher vantage point.

-- This inspiring New York City observation deck has three glass skyboxes suspended 1,100 feet above the city, offering unparalleled panoramic views and a thrilling adrenaline rush.
+- This inspiring New York City observation deck has three glass skyboxes suspended 1,100 feet above the city — great for thrill junkies.

-- Summit One boasts numerous eco-friendly features, including rainwater harvesting, energy-efficient systems, and sustainable materials, making it one of the most responsible observation decks in NYC.
+- Summit One boasts numerous eco-friendly features, including rainwater harvesting, energy-efficient systems, and sustainable materials, making it one of the most sustainable observation decks in NYC.

 Who Summit One Vanderbilt is Best For:

-A tourist with limited time: Summit One Vanderbilt is on the same street as popular attractions like Times Square, Bryant Park, The New York Public Library, and Grand Central Terminal, making it a natural pit-stop for those in a rush.
+Those with limited time: Summit One Vanderbilt is on the same street as popular attractions like Times Square, Bryant Park, The New York Public Library, and Grand Central Terminal, making it a natural stop for those in a rush.

 What’s Visible from Summit One Vanderbilt?